motopress/getwid/readme.txt

 = 2.0.0, Aug 15 2023 =
 * Added full support of WordPress Full Site Editing.
 * Improved compatibility with the Gutenberg plugin 16.3.0.

-= 1.9.1, Jul 25 2023 =
-* Fixed an issue that prevented custom post types from being displayed in the post-based blocks.

-= 1.9.0, Jul 03 2023 =
-* New block: added the AI Assistant block.

-= 1.8.7, May 24 2023 =
-* Improved compatibility with WordPress 6.2.
-* Minor bug fixes and improvements.

-= 1.8.6, May 10 2023 =
-* Improved compatibility with WordPress 6.2.
-* Fixed an issue when wrong icons might be displayed in the Toggle and Accordion blocks in the block editor after saving.
-* Fixed an issue when images in the Slider and Content Timeline blocks would disappear in the block editor after a size change.
-* Fixed an issue with the Google Fonts control in the block editor.
-* Fixed an issue when the Countdown block was not functioning properly in the block editor.
-* Minor bug fixes and improvements.

 --------